 London is one of the best known cities in the world for its important West-End musicals.
 Each year offers a wide range of the most dazzling shows in the city.

 If you want to have a great time and live the full experience of the most showbiz London, I recommend you to book your ticket for some of the most famous plays such as Mamma Mia or Mary Poppins.

 Visit the London Aquarium

-You can walk through the underwater tunnels and see all kinds of species of fish and sharks in the heart of the city while you take shelter from the cold.
+You can walk through the underwater tunnels and see all kinds of fish and shark species right in the heart of the city while you are sheltered from the cold.

 Visit the main museums

 One of the mandatory plans to do in London, whatever the date is, is to visit its many museums.
-But, if you also want to escape from the cold, it will become one of your favorite panoramas.
-In London you will find all kinds of museums adapted to your tastes.
+But if you also want to escape from the cold, it will become one of your favorite activities.

-On the one hand, you can find the British Museum, one of the most important museums in the world that covers all kinds of relics and history of civilization.
-On the other hand, you can visit the Natural History Museum, with a huge collection of fossils and specimens of nature.
+On the one hand, you can take a guided tour of the British Museum, one of the most important museums in the world that covers all kinds of relics and history of civilization.
+Or you can visit the Natural History Museum, with a huge collection of fossils and nature specimens.

-However, if you want to visit a more dynamic and modern museum, I recommend that you spend an afternoon visiting the famous Madame Tussauds wax museum, considered one of the best wax museums in the world, where you can find the doubles of all international celebrities.
+However, if you want to visit a more dynamic and modern museum, I recommend you to spend an afternoon visiting the famous Madame Tussauds wax museum, considered one of the best wax museums in the world, where you can find the doubles of all the international celebrities.

 Do not hesitate and soak up the British culture without so much tourism and with the city all to yourself.